Privacy Policy

 CHANGE OF PURPOSE

-We will only use your Personal Data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us at privacy@factor.law.

-If we need to use your Personal Data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so or seek your consent, providing you with a clear, conspicuous and readily available mechanism for you to exercise choice.
+If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so or seek your consent, providing you with a clear, conspicuous, and readily available mechanism for you to exercise choice.

-Please note that we may process your Personal Data without your knowledge or consent where this is required or permitted by law.
+Please note that we may process your personal data without your knowledge or consent where this is required or permitted by law.

 5. HOW WE SHARE YOUR PERSONAL DATA